 Code of Business Conduct and Ethics for Partners and Suppliers

-Medallia, Inc. and its affiliates, subsidiaries and corporate offices (“Medallia”) is committed to the highest standards of legal and ethical business conduct.
+Medallia, Inc. including its affiliates, subsidiaries and corporate offices (“Medallia”) is committed to the highest standards of legal and ethical business conduct.
 Medallia expects its partners, vendors, suppliers, service providers and subcontractors, and their respective employees, agents and representatives (collectively, “Suppliers”) to share the same commitment.
 This Code of Business Conduct and Ethics for Partners and Suppliers (this “Code“) serves as a source of guiding principles and summarizes the ethical standards of conduct that we require of our Suppliers.

 This Code is not intended to cover every possible situation that may give rise to an ethical or legal concern, but is intended to promote:

 - fair and accurate financial reporting;

 - ethical conduct and compliance with applicable laws, rules and regulations including, without limitation, full, fair, accurate, timely and understandable disclosure in reports and documents we file with or submit to the Securities and Exchange Commission and in our other public communications;